| the idea for 'rehearsal' lead directly

 the video into bite size 'paintable chunks', making painting

-from video more manageable but still challenging.
+from video more manageable but still challenging. it would be a painting that consisted

 of many layers, so that the sum of the finished painting would